pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

 that copying those symbols into every produced binary would be extremely wasteful.

-It's worth noting that on windows, symbols in shared libraries work quite differently than on unix.
-Due to both linker limitations, resp. an extreme focus on stability, symbols on windows have to be explicitly marked for export & import, and this needs very intrusive source code changes for libraries aiming to be cross-platform, or using things like `CMAKE_WINDOWS_EXPORT_ALL_SYMBOLS`, which however still doesn't cover all necessary symbols (e.g. global static data members).
+It's worth noting that on Windows, symbols in shared libraries work quite differently than on unix.
+Due to both linker limitations, resp. an extreme focus on stability, symbols on Windows have to be explicitly marked for export & import, and this needs very intrusive source code changes for libraries aiming to be cross-platform, or using things like `CMAKE_WINDOWS_EXPORT_ALL_SYMBOLS`, which however still doesn't cover all necessary symbols (e.g. global static data members).